psaylor/sox-audio/README.md

   .input('examples/assets/utterance_1.wav')
   .input(fs.createReadStream('examples/assets/utterance_2.wav'));

-// A string for a subcommand may be passed as input, following the format specified in the [SoX documentation](http://sox.sourceforge.net/sox.html#FILENAMES): '|program [options]'.
-The program in the subcommand does not have to be sox, it could be any program whose stdout you want to use as an input file. var command2 = SoxCommand()
+// A string for a subcommand may be passed as input, following the format '|program [options]'.
+// The program in the subcommand does not have to be sox, it could be any program whose stdout
+// you want to use as an input file. var command2 = SoxCommand()
   .input('|sox examples/assets/utterance_0.wav -t wav -p trim 5 35');